jedda/ECIES/README.md

 # ECIES

-Package `ecies` implements the functions required to encrypt and decrypt data using the Elliptic Curve Integrated Encryption Scheme with X9.63 Key Derivation, and specifically; Apple's [implementation as part of Security.framework](https://developer.apple.com/documentation/security/1643957-seckeycreateencrypteddata) on iOS & macOS.
+This package and Go module implements the functions required to encrypt and decrypt data using the Elliptic Curve Integrated Encryption Scheme with X9.63 Key Derivation, and specifically; Apple's [implementation as part of Security.framework](https://developer.apple.com/documentation/security/1643957-seckeycreateencrypteddata) on iOS & macOS.

-It has been designed to be capable of exchanging encrypted data using key's [protected by the Secure Enclave on Apple platforms](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/protecting_keys_with_the_secure_enclave) (with NIST P-256 elliptic curve keys) as well as other curves supported by ecdh.Curve (P-384, P-521, X25519).
+It was conceived to simplify the process of exchanging secure encrypted data cross-platform between a Go application and Apple devices.
+It has been designed to be capable of exchanging encrypted data using keys [protected by the Secure Enclave on Apple platforms](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/protecting_keys_with_the_secure_enclave) (with NIST P-256 elliptic curve keys) as well as other curves supported by ecdh.Curve (P-384, P-521, X25519).

-This package includes an implementation of the X.963 KDF Key Derivation Function used by Apple's framework to derive shared AES keys and an optional IV/nonce for GCM.
+This package [includes an implementation](https://github.com/jedda/ecies/blob/main/ecies.go#L154) of the [X9.63-KDF](https://datatracker.ietf.org/doc/html/rfc8418#section-2.1) Key Derivation Function used by Apple's framework to derive shared AES keys and an optional IV/nonce for GCM.

 ### EC & AES Key Sizes

-This package follows the behaviour of Apple's when it comes to AES key size selection.
-For 256 bit EC keys, 16 bits of the derived key are used for AES, leading to AES-128 being used for the symmetric encryption.
-Where EC key sizes > 256 bits are used (384, 521), 32 bits of the derived key are used for AES, resulting in AES-256 symmetric encryption.
+This package follows Apple's behaviour when it comes to AES key size selection.
+For <=256 bit EC keys, 16 bits of the derived key are used for AES, leading to AES-128 being used for the symmetric encryption.
+Where EC key sizes >256 bits are used (384, 521), 32 bits of the derived key are used for AES, resulting in AES-256 symmetric encryption.

 ### Ciphertext Format